By Merel Obermeijer

 Pam suits all ages

-Older children can get frustrated when they are having a hard time sleeping in.
-On the bottom of Pam there is a clock which helps more grown-up children to tell what time it is.
+On the bottom of Pam there is a clock which you can only see when lifting the penguin.
+This is extra convenient for older children who can get frustrated when they are having a hard time sleeping in.
 No alarm clock or phone on the bedside table that almost instantly tells the time but it works better to have a sleeptrainer where you can optionally see the time.

 An idea to overcome that half an hour is to tell your little one to read a book or play with his or her favorite animal.
 Green means OK to get up!
 Time to start the day.